MasWag/FalCAuN/docker/README.md

 docker
 ======

 This directory contains `Dockerfile` to run FalCAuN on Docker.
-We test this environment on linux/amd64.
+We tested this environment on linux/amd64.

 How to build
 ------------